 VFX Artist Services

-Visual effects excellence throughout South Africa, from BlackGinger in Cape Town to Johannesburg's creative studios.
+Visual effects excellence across South Africa, from BlackGinger in Cape Town to Johannesburg's creative studios.

-A VFX artist creates visual effects that enhance, alter, or entirely fabricate imagery in post-production.
-From BlackGinger and Chocolate Tribe in Cape Town to the VFX teams supporting productions at Cape Town Film Studios and Sasani Studios in Johannesburg, South Africa has a rich tradition of visual effects work spanning compositing, rotoscoping, matte painting, particle simulation, and CG integration, often producing results that audiences never recognize as artificial.
-Modern visual effects are used in virtually every genre, from subtle cleanup work to full digital environments.
+Here is how this works in practice.
+A VFX artist creates visual effects that boost, alter, or fully fabricate visuals in post-prod.
+From BlackGinger and Chocolate Tribe in Cape Town to the VFX teams supporting shoots at Cape Town Film Studios and Sasani Studios in Johannesburg, South Africa has a rich tradition of visual effects work spanning compositing, rotoscoping, matte painting, particle simulation, and CG integration, often producing results that audiences never recognize as artificial.
+Modern visual effects are used in virtually each genre, from subtle cleanup work to full digital environments.

-We connect you with VFX artists who deliver seamless results across features, series, and commercials throughout South Africa.
-Our network includes professionals from BlackGinger, Chocolate Tribe, and teams experienced with NFVF-backed features and international productions leveraging South Africa's competitive incentives.
+Here is the short of it.
+We connect you with VFX artists who deliver seamless results across features, series, and commercials across South Africa.
+Our network has pros from BlackGinger, Chocolate Tribe, and teams skilled with NFVF-backed features and global shoots leveraging South Africa's competitive incentives.

 ACT 01